-Male Brand Awareness
+Men’s Brand Awareness

-Male Brand Consideration
+Men’s Brand Consideration

-Female Brand Awareness
+Women’s Brand Awareness

-Female Brand Consideration
+Women’s Brand Consideration

 Sneaker Brands and Income

-Looking at the results, we’d expect to see significant changes in the aided brand awareness and brand consideration as we compared high-, medium- and low-income levels of data, particularly considering the pricing point of the top sneaker brands.
+Looking at the results, we’d expect to see significant changes in the aided brand awareness and brand consideration as we compared high-, medium- and low-income levels of data — particularly considering the pricing point of the top sneaker brands.

-Nike again performed strongly across all income levels.
-It ranked 98% across both high and medium incomes and dropping only to 94% in the low income category.
+Again, Nike performed strongly across all income levels.
+It ranked 98% across both high and medium incomes and dropped only to 94% in the low-income category.
 Nike, therefore, topped the aided brand awareness data across all three income cohorts!